sg-crest A Singapore Government Agency Website

 Although the benefit may not seem obvious at once, go one step further by socialising with co-workers from other departments.

 Bonding with your colleagues will alleviate anxiety around public speaking and they can act as support anchors during challenging times.
-It also gives you an opportunity to gain access to knowledge and skills you may otherwise not come across in your field.
+It also allows you to gain access to knowledge and skills you may otherwise not come across in your field.
 Building this relationship will serve as a two-way street: they will be there when you need help and you have opportunities to try new cross-departmental projects.

 If taking initiative is new to you, go slow.
 Take the time to get familiar with your job, observe your co-workers, and ask as many questions as you need.
 Clarify when in doubt and assess each situation carefully.
 Approach initiative-taking step by step and it’ll become muscle memory in time.